Edit

 Note

 DNS TTL affects failover time.
-With TTL of 60 seconds, clients may take up to 60 seconds to see the change.
-Use nslookup to verify resolution is pointing to Application Gateway.
+With a TTL of 60 seconds, clients might take up to 60 seconds to see the change.
+Use nslookup to verify that resolution points to Application Gateway.

 az network traffic-manager endpoint update `